qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 - Electric cars : Cars powered by 100% electric.
 - Hybrid cars : Cars powered by both electric and fossil fuels (__Gas__ or __Diesel__).
 - Combustion engine cars : Cars powered by fossil fuels.
-- L/100km : the unit of measurement for how many liters(l) of fuel a car consumes to travel 100km.
+- L/100km : the unit of measurement for how many liters of fuel a car consumes to travel 100km.
 We'll use this number a lot to compare the efficiency of cars.

-__Let's start with a fact checks__
+__Let's start with some fact checks__
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless"
     src="https://qnkhuat.github.io/ploty-charts/ev-vs-ce/plots/top_fuel_consumption_by_sector_2019.html"
     height="525" width="100%"></iframe>

-The chart above shows the most fuel-efficient cars in its sector as of 2019 [(1)](#1).
+The chart above shows the 3 most fuel-efficient cars each for 3 fuel types: Electric, Hybird and Gas in 2019 [(1)](#1).

 The Mitsubishi Mirage are the king of Combustion Engine car which consumes 6 L/100km - 3.5 times higher than the Tesla Model 3 which consumes 1.7 L/100km.